kikimutiara14/askableInterview/README.md

 ### How to Run the App

-Simply run `npm run start` from the root directory.
+Simply run `npm i` to install all of the required node packages, and run `npm run generate:data` to generate the mock data json file.
+Then run `npm run start` from the root directory.
 This command will build both the backend (BE) and frontend (FE), and then start the entire stack concurrently.
 By default, the frontend is hosted at `localhost:3000` and the backend at `localhost:4000`.

 ---